railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 	#.  *Installation done*  click  *Ok*

-Use the menu  *Administration > Modules Management > Modules > Uninstalled Modules*  to show the list of all modules that are registered within Open ERP but as yet uninstalled.
+Use the menu :menuselection:`Administration --> Modules Management --> Modules --> Uninstalled Modules` to show the list of all modules that are registered within Open ERP but as yet uninstalled.
 Then:

 	#.
 Enter \ ``product``\  into the  *Name* field and click  *Filter* to list the product module.